Skip to Content, Navigation, or Footer.

 Our verdict: Yes

-In Massachusetts, tipped workers like waitstaff, bartenders and manicurists have a “tipped minimum wage” of $6.75, meaning they can be paid as little as $6.75 per hour with the assumption that their tips make up the difference to the state minimum wage of $15.
+In Massachusetts, tipped workers like waitstaff, bartenders and manicurists have a “tipped minimum wage” of $6.75, meaning they can be paid as little as $6.75 per hour, provided that their tips make up the difference to the state minimum wage of $15.
 A “Yes” vote on Question 5 would gradually phase out this system, requiring employers to pay their staff the full $15 per hour by 2029.
 This change is likely to lead to increased wages in a sector where many workers struggle financially; median pay for tipped employees in Massachusetts is under $17 per hour.
 Opponents of the question, including the Committee to Protect Tips, have criticized the question’s proposed tip pooling system, which would allow employers to split up tips with back-of-house workers as well, but businesses are not required to adopt this change.
 Although this change may force businesses to increase prices and service fees for customers, the gradual rollout of the new system means that the vast majority of businesses will be able to adapt and survive.
 Additionally, this change could help to mitigate the effects of tip discrimination, ensuring that every employee, regardless of their background, gets a fair baseline wage.